davidhuangal/QRFactorization/README.md

 # QRFactorization
-Simple matlab program to comput the QR factorization of a matrix using reflectors.
+A simple matlab/octave program that computes the QR factorization of a matrix using reflectors.